tc39/proposal-built-in-modules/README.md

 Having a standard library readily available at runtime means programs won't have to include the functionality availabile in the standard library, reducing the download and parse cost of the program.
-The functionality will also be standardized across implementations giving the developer guarentees about quality, behavior and speed.
+The functionality will also be standardized across implementations giving the developer guarantees about quality, behavior and speed.

 Although JavaScript engines already have the notion of built-ins, the standard library will use modules and